Best practices for setting max-age on CDN media assets

 Edge Cache Hit Ratio 95–99% CDN dashboard analytics

-Origin Bandwidth 70–85% reduction Origin server access logs / CloudWatch
+Origin Bandwidth 70–85% reduction Origin access logs / CloudWatch

 Validation Workflow: